 Joshua Green Foundation Endowed Scholarship

 William Green’s family moved to Seattle in 1886, when Joshua was 17 years old.
-Joshua found jobs as a chainman on a surveying crew and as a purser on a sternwheeler steamer known as the Henry Bailey, one of the historic “mosquito fleet” vessels that connected Seattle to settlements along the Canadian border.
-Anxious to own a business, Green persuaded three fellow officers of the Henry Bailey to become partners in a 100-foot sternwheeler steamer called the Fanny Lake.
-The partners expanded their fleet and created a side business of selling and delivering wholesale goods to customers in outlying towns.
+Joshua found jobs as a chainman on a surveying crew and as a purser on a sternwheeler steamer known as the Henry Bailey, one of the historic mosquito fleet vessels that connected Seattle to settlements along the Canadian border.
+Anxious to own a business, Green persuaded three fellow officers of the Henry Bailey to become partners in a 100-foot sternwheeler steamer called The Fanny Lake.
+The partners expanded their fleet, and created a side business of selling and delivering wholesale goods to customers in outlying towns.
 The firm was eventually named La Conner Trading and Transportation Co., with Joshua Green as president.

 Joshua Green developed a new interest that would prove fortuitous: banking.
-In 1925, he purchased Peoples Saving Bank, which had fallen on hard times, for $200,000.
-He changed the name to Peoples Bank of Trust Co.
-By 1949, when Green’s son, Joshua, Jr., was named president of the bank, it had deposits of $128 million and was serving 103,000 customers.
-By 1969, the year the elder Joshua Green turned 100, deposits surged to $400 million.
-(In 1988, U.S. Bancorp of Portland acquired Peoples Bank and Trust and renamed it U.S. Bank of Washington.)
+In 1925, he purchased Peoples Saving Bank and changed the name to Peoples Bank of Trust Co.
+By 1949, when Green’s son, Joshua Jr., was named president of the bank, it had deposits of $128 million and was serving 103,000 customers.
+By 1969, the year Joshua Green turned 100, deposits surged to $400 million.
+Joshua Green died at the age of 105 in 1975.